Owens Corning Foamular JointSealR Tape

 Owens Corning Foamular JointSealR Tape is a tape for insulation seams and is used to seal the joints of FOAMULAR extruded polystyrene (XPS) board in vertical wall applications as continuous insulation over steel or wood wall framing, or as masonry cavity wall insulation.
 The durable backing, coated with an aggressive acrylic adhesive offers excellent adhesion, strength, handleability, and flexibility.
 JointSealR Foam Joint Tape will move along with building materials as they flex and adjust to the change in seasons, allowing it to stay in place and not create gaps in the weather barrier.

-• Enhances the thermal and moisture resistance of buildings by minimizing intrusion of unconditioned, moisture laden air into the wall assembly
+• Wall insulation tape enhances the thermal and moisture resistance of buildings by minimizing intrusion of unconditioned, moisture laden air into the wall assembly

 • Provides a secondary layer of external moisture resistance behind the cladding to protect the building